Beautiful Distortion

 Beautiful Distortion is the eleventh (Note: It is reported here as their 11th album because the band consider it as such, with Afterwords being more like an EP.
 States drummer Hans Rutten, "We all see Disclosure as our last studio album, and Afterwords was more or less a Disclosure after-party...
 It's a mini album, maybe, but it's a long album.
 But that said, we don't see it as a full-length album of The Gathering, more as sort of an EP kind of thing.") album by Dutch rock band the Gathering.
 It was released on 29 April 2022 via the Gathering's imprint Psychonaut Records.
-It is their first full-length album in over nine years, after the band took an hiatus in 2014.
-It is also the first studio album to feature the band's founding bassist Hugo Prinsen Geerligs since their 2003 effort Souvenirs.
+It is their first full-length album in over nine years, after the band took an hiatus in 2014, and their first to feature the band's founding bassist Hugo Prinsen Geerligs since their 2003 effort Souvenirs.
 He replaced Marjolein Kooijman, who played bass for the band between 2004 and 2014.
+It is also their last album to feature vocalist Silje Wergeland who left the band in 2025.